Kaleshi26/on-demand-skills-app/README.md

 # On‑Demand Skills App (MERN + Docker)

-A complete TaskRabbit-style marketplace for connecting customers with local service providers.
+A complete service marketplace platform for connecting customers with local service providers.
 Built with modern web technologies and containerized for easy deployment.

 ## 🚀 Features